Timovanmilligen/opendc/README.md

 **Run single experiments**
 To run a specific experiment
-1. Open the repository as an IntelliJ project.
+1. Open the root folder of the cloned repository as an IntelliJ IDEA project.
-2. Navigate to the opendc-experiments\opendc-experiments-timo\src\main\kotlin\org\opendc\experiments\timo in IntelliJ IDEA to see all experiments
+2. Navigate to `opendc-experiments\opendc-experiments-timo\src\main\kotlin\org\opendc\experiments\timo` in IntelliJ IDEA to see all experiments
 3. Open an experiment class, for example `SolvinityBaselineExperiment.kt`, and run it in IntelliJ IDEA by clicking the arrows next to the class definition and clicking 'Run SolvinityBaselineExperiment'